Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 Mexico vs South Africa on June 11, 2026, is the official opening match of the World Cup.
 Opening ceremonies, worldwide television audiences, and the ceremonial significance of kicking off football's biggest tournament create unparalleled demand.

 FIFA has priced this match accordingly.
 Even on FIFA's official platform, the opening match costs significantly more than standard group stage games.
 On the resale market, this premium is amplified further.
-The average ticket price of £5,631 is over four times higher than England's most expensive group stage match (£1,351 for England vs Croatia).
+The average ticket price of $3,528 is well over twice the average for England's most expensive group stage match.

 2. The Estadio Azteca Factor